Skip to main content

 Using the Phoenix MCP Server

-The MCP server can be used to interact with Prompts, Experiments, and Datasets.
-It can be used to retrieve information about each item, and can create and update Prompts.
+The MCP server can be used to interact with projects, traces, spans, sessions, annotation configs, prompts, experiments, and datasets.
+It can retrieve operational data, inspect prompt and experiment artifacts, and perform the existing prompt and dataset write flows.
 Some good questions to try:

 Hoping to see additional functionality?